 An immersive experience, where you eventually won’t be able to tell real from created, is what virtual reality promises.
 Using virtual reality, you could travel to other parts of the world, explore the ocean depths, or even saunter through the solar system as if you’re really there, but still be in your own home.
 Virtual reality will eventually transform all sorts of environments, including the classroom.
 Imagine children going to school, interacting with other students, learning from the best instructors, and never leaving their home.
 A student could get a top notch education for a fraction of the cost that students pay today.

 Coupling virtual reality with other technologies, such as robotics, could also allow people to perform a great many unsafe tasks in perfect safety.
-A human could guide a robot through a virtual reality connection to perform real world tasks that would be unsafe for a human to perform alone.
+Consequently, if you would like to learn more about VR safety training head to the 360 Immersive website.
+The possibilities are endless.
+A human could guide a robot through a virtual reality connection to perform real-world tasks that would be unsafe for a human to perform alone.
 Think about the use of the technology in fighting fires or responding to terrible events that currently put first responders at risk.
 Virtual reality will eventually change the way we view the world around us and I hope that the experience is as positive as vendors are promising today.
-Let me know your thoughts about virtual reality at John@JohnMuellerBooks.com.
+Let me know your thoughts about virtual reality at [email protected].